moravianlibrary/Rozcestnik-studovna/private/registraceOblibene.en.md

 ## Favourites
 How to select a document as Favourite?

-1. In the left menu with page numbers select the top-level document
+1. In the left menu with page numbers select the top-level document.

     ![](/images/help/registraceOblibene/step1.png)

-2. Klikněte na ozubené kolečko.
+2. Click on the gear icon.

     ![](/images/help/registraceOblibene/step2.png)

-3. Choose “add to Favourite”
+3. Click to Favourite.

     ![](/images/help/registraceOblibene/step3.png)